-This course is an introduction to biotechnology, including career exploration, history and applications of DNA/RNA technology, molecular biology, and bioethics.
-General manufacturing practice will be utilized throughout the course and students will use and develop Standard Operating Procedures for biotechnology related protocols.
-Students will learn the history and ethical uses of biotechnology and be expected to communicate topics related to biotechnology to the general public.
+This course is an introduction to biotechnology, including career exploration, history and applications of Deoxyribonucleic acid (DNA)/ribonucleic acid (RNA) technology, molecular biology, and bioethics.
+General manufacturing practice will be utilized throughout the course and students will use and develop Standard Operating Procedures (SOP) for biotechnology related protocols.
+Students will learn the history and ethical uses of biotechnology, and be expected to communicate topics related to biotechnology to the general public.